Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: An application of Eq. (3) to time-dependent dynamics

 since the system is in the effective equilibrium state and the effective LS constant is given by $(\lambda_{\text{LS,1}}+\lambda_{\text{LS,2}})/2$.
 Note that the instantaneous equilibrium distribution $\boldsymbol{p}_{t}^{\text{eq}}$ at time $t$ will be one of the equilibrium distributions $\boldsymbol{p}_{1}^{\text{eq}}$ or $\boldsymbol{p}_{2}^{\text{eq}}$ corresponding to $\mathcal{L}_{1}$ or $\mathcal{L}_{2}$, which are not matched with the effective equilibrium state.
 As a consequence, $D\left[\boldsymbol{p}^{\text{eff}}\vert\vert\boldsymbol{p}_{t}^{\text{eq}}\right]>0$ so that the lower bound given by Eq. (\ref{EffIne}) is positive.
 For a very large time $t\gg\tau$, one can further bound the entropy production $\sigma_{[0,t]}$ during the interval $[0,t]$ asymptotically from below as

-This is remarkable because the system in an effective equilibrium state may not be distinguished from a real equilibrium state in a coarse grained level, e.g., in the experimental observations level, which may lead to the wrong conclusion that there is no entropy production.
-However, our positive bound can recover at least part of the ``hidden'' entropy production (rate), which is notably stronger than the conventional second law of thermodynamics.
+This is interesting because the system in an effective equilibrium state may not be distinguished from a real equilibrium state in a coarse grained level, e.g., in the experimental observations level, which may lead to the wrong conclusion that there is no EP.
+However, our positive bound can recover at least part of the ``hidden'' EP (rate), which is notably stronger than the conventional second law of thermodynamics.
 We should emphasize that even when the system is not periodically switching, but randomly switching between two configurations $\mathcal{L}_{1}$ and $\mathcal{L}_{2}$ at a constant Poisson rate $r$, the above result can still apply in the fast switching limit $r\rightarrow\infty$, when the system is still in an effective equilibrium state corresponding to $\mathcal{L}^{\text{eff}}$.

-Certainly, our bound is not limited to the fast oscillation limit, when the period $\tau$ is finite, our lower bound can still be applied and probably give a positive value.
-For example, assuming $t>\tau$ and $\mathcal{L}(0)=\mathcal{L}_{1}$, one can utilize obtain a positive lower bound for $\sigma_{[0,t]}$ in this case, as
+Our bound is not limited to the fast oscillation limit, when the period $\tau$ is finite, our lower bound can still be applied and probably give a positive value.
+For example, assuming $t>\tau$ and $\mathcal{L}(0)=\mathcal{L}_{1}$, one can utilize Eq.
+(6) to obtain a positive lower bound for $\sigma_{[0,t]}$ in this case: \begin{widetext}

 where $\boldsymbol{p}(\tau)=\mathcal{T}e^{\int_{0}^{\tau}\mathcal{L}_{1}\text{d}t}\boldsymbol{p}(0)$, $\mathcal{T}$ is the time-ordering.